 The long-term vision for the centre goes beyond our primary care needs.
 It will be a place of community outreach for health including, for example, CPR training, first aid training, and well-baby clinics.
 It will be a place to learn about prevention so that we can all take a more active role in our own health.

 The health centre will be located in Snug Cove on Lot 3 of the Community Lands, just south of the new Fire Hall site.
 A generous donor, committed to expanding health services on-island, has enabled the purchase of the land.
-The new building will be approximately 10,000 square feet accommodating reception, primary and urgent care treatment areas, allied professional services, and public programming space.
+The new building will be approximately 10,000 square feet accommodating reception, primary and enhanced care treatment areas, allied professional services, and public programming space.

 Expanded hours of access to medical services is a central need of the community.
 To begin, the centre will be open for extended hours Monday through Friday, and for at least one half-day on the weekend.
 The long term goal is to have after-hours on-call service.
 Ongoing, service hours will be adjusted to meet community needs.

 The core team will include a collaborative group of primary care practitioners.
 This will allow more residents to have a primary care doctor close to home.
-The centre will also be equipped to handle urgent care needs – medical problems that need to be treated right away, but are not considered life or death emergencies.
+The centre will also be equipped to handle enhanced care needs – medical problems that need to be treated right away, but are not considered life or death emergencies.

 The planned service model for the health centre integrates primary and enhanced care services with Vancouver Coastal Health nursing services and clinics as well as the services of allied health professionals, such as physiotherapy and occupational therapy.
 LifeLabs collection service will have use of a space in the centre.
 We have a dentist committed to setting up a practice in the new facility.